dyingbleed/blog/content/posts/cassandra-cdc.md

 3. add partition update to memtable
 4. memtable update `comitlogUpperrBound`

-When flush memtable:

-1. iterate over active commitlog segments, mark clean using `commitlogUpperBound` and `commitlogLowerBound`
+When flush memtable, all active commitlog segments will be iterated and marked clean using `commitlogUpperBound` and `commitlogLowerBound`.
+The commitlog segment is clean which means it can be discarded safely.

 In Cassandra 3.11.X version, if commitlog segment contains CDC-enabled table mutation, the commitlog segment will be moved from `commitlog_directory` to `cdc_raw_directory`.

 ![Commitlog](https://dyingbleed-cn.oss-rg-china-mainland.aliyuncs.com/blog/cassandra_3_cdc.jpg)

+Because the commitlog is marked clean is controlled by memtable flush, the time when the commitlog can be visible to CDC is indeterminate.
+It leads to the following problems of Cassandra CDC in Cassandra 3.11.X version:

+- latency
+- out of order

+We can ease the problems by tuning the memtable flush, but it does not solve them fundamentally.

 # Cassandra 4.X CDC Improvement